kierdavis/ansi/README.md

 ansi
 ====

-A simple Go package for writing output formatted with ANSI escape codes
+A simple Go package for writing output formatted with ANSI escape codes.